 Under no circumstances will a chaplain or chaplaincy assistant attempt to provide services to any person who indicates they do not wish to receive such service, or who indicates they have a preference for spiritual care or ministry to be provided by some other person or organisation.
 Chaplains will, on request, assist in locating a patient's own spiritual adviser or any member of their faith they wish to see.

-Complaints or Incident Reports lodged by individuals or with Hospitals, about chaplains or the chaplaincy service are referred to the Executive Officer, ICHC for investigation.
+Complaints or Incident Reports lodged by individuals or with Hospitals, about chaplains or the chaplaincy service are referred to the National Manager, ICHC for investigation.

 The Chaplain's Role